Honky Tonk (1929 film)

-Honky Tonk is a 1929 American Pre-Code musical film starring Sophie Tucker in her film debut.
+Honky Tonk is a 1929 American sound (All-Talking) Pre-Code musical film directed by Lloyd Bacon and starring Sophie Tucker in her film debut.
 The film was a flop when released and is now lost, although the Vitaphone soundtrack for the film and for the trailer still exists.
 Tucker sings a number of songs in the movie, including her theme song "Some of These Days", and "I'm the Last of the Red Hot Mamas", from which she took her billing as "The Last of the Red Hot Mamas".